-The four-element MARU array, which provided data for analysis from $0:00^1$ on 13 April through 14:59 on 2 May had an array aperture of 4725 m, with distances between adjacent elements of 1638 to 1671 m.
-The sixelement array, which recorded from 15:00 on 2 May through 12:00 h on 27 July, had an array aperture of 5065 m, with distances between adjacent elements of 755 to 1659 m.
-Given the rule of thumb that reliable acoustic locations can be calculated with a linear, sparse array out to ranges four times the array aperture (Carter 1993), these aperture values support our working assumption that acoustic locations calculated with these arrays are reliable out to approximately 20 km from the centre of the arrays.
+The 4-element MARU array, which provided data for analysis from $0:00^4$ on 13 April through 14:59 on 2 May had an array aperture of 4,725m, with distances between adjacent elements of 1,638 to 1,671m.
+The 6-element array, which recorded from 15:00 on 2 May through 12:00 on 27 July, had an array aperture of 5,065 m, with distances between adjacent elements of 755 to 1,659m.
+Given the rule of thumb that reliable acoustic locations can be calculated with a linear, sparse array out to ranges four times the array aperture (Carter, 1993), these aperture values support our working assumption that acoustic locations calculated with these arrays are reliable out to approximately 20km from the centre of the arrays.

-Array synchronization
+Array synchronisation

-All of the MARUs were synchronized at the start and end of the deployment, and at repeated intervals during the recording period.
-Synchronization is required because the algorithm used for computing an acoustic location depends on precise and accurate measurements of the times at which the same sound was recorded by each MARU.
-Although the quartz-based oscillators that control the audio sampling rates in the MARUs operate at the same nominal frequency, small variations between individual oscillators lead to "clock drift" among MARUs in the array, which can substantially degrade the accuracy of the relative time-of-arrival measurements.
+All of the MARUs were synchronised at the start and end of the deployment, and at repeated intervals during the recording period.
+Synchronisation is required because the algorithm used for computing an acoustic location depends on precise and accurate measurements of the times at which the same sound was recorded by each MARU.
+Although the quartz-based oscillators that control the audio sampling rates in the MARUs operate at the same nominal frequency, small variations between individual oscillators lead to 'clock drift' among MARUs in the array, which can substantially degrade the accuracy of the relative time-of-arrival measurements.

-After recovery of the MARUs two methods were used to correct the digital audio files for the effects of MARUspecific clock drift.
+After recovery of the MARUs a two-step method was used to correct the digital audio files for the effects of MARUspecific clock drift.
 First, data from onboard temperature loggers were used to compensate for changes in clock frequency that occurred as a result of variations in temperature inside the MARU.
-Prior to deployment, the oscillator frequency of each MARU was characterized in the laboratory over a wide range of temperatures, yielding a MARU-specific curve of oscillator frequency as a function of temperature.
+Prior to deployment, the oscillator frequency of each MARU was characterised in the laboratory over a wide range of temperatures, yielding a MARU-specific curve of oscillator frequency as a function of temperature.
+During the deployment period an onboard logger recorded the internal temperature at 15-minute intervals.
+After the MARUs were recovered, data from each unit's temperature log and its characteristic temperaturefrequency curve were used to correct the stream of audio data so that the number of samples in each 15-minute temperature-logging interval matched the value predicted by the nominal sampling rate (Marchetto et al., 2012; see Appendix 3).